Filling that need for speed!

 But with that said, it's important to know that starting out in the radio control flying hobby from scratch with an EDF jet isn't wise.
 Gaining flight experience with a conventional trainer airplane is the thing to do; the faster flying speeds of jets can catch out the beginner rc pilot who hasn't yet developed the reactions and co-ordination needed to fly any rc aircraft type.

-Gas turbine RC jets
+Gas turbine RC jets - the real deal.

 To many fliers an rc jet powered by a true model jet engine represents the pinnacle of radio control flying but, as mentioned earlier, such an rc jet like the F14 Tomcat in the following video is definitely best left alone until you have: